opencast/opencast/docs/guides/admin/docs/installation/docker-local.md

 Opencast is packaged into multiple distributions.
 There is a separate Docker image for each distribution.
 Simple installations can use the all-in-one distribution.

-Opencast requires a database and a message broker (Apache ActiveMQ).
+Opencast requires a database.
 We currently support H2 or MySQL/MariaDB databases.
 The Docker Hub repository has official Docker images for MySQL and MariaDB.
 H2 is already integrated into Opencast so that no database container is needed.
-There are multiple 3rd-party Docker images for ActiveMQ; this guide uses `webcenter/activemq`.

 `docker-compose` can be used to configure, start and connect all services automatically.
 The [opencast-docker repository](https://github.com/opencast/opencast-docker/tree/master/docker-compose) contains multiple configuration